 Anti-inflammatory steroid injections: corticosteroids are injected at the site of the affected area(s) every 4-6 weeks, reducing inflammation and mitigating the autoimmune attack hair follicles.

 Is your hair thinning or falling out, and you’ve tried changing your diet and supplementing with vitamins to no avail?
-Contact our office to find out today how you can get your hair – and confidence – back!
+Contact our office at the Skin Cancer and Cosmetic Surgery Center today to find out how you can get your hair – and confidence – back!